PrasadK0001/BE_IT_DS/README.md

-### Assignment 1: -  IT WILL RUN ON BOTH WINDOWS OR UBUNTU
+### Assignment 1: -  IT WILL RUN ON BOTH WINDOWS and UBUNTU

 Terminal 1: